Jeff: (Narrating)

 .

-told me to shout some lame encouraging lines at you, but, um, I don't really
+Jake: Will, they told me to shout some lame encouraging lines at you, but, um, I don't really feel like it.

 .